TiagooGomess/PLOG_PROJ1_2021/README.md

 ### Move Execution

 To move a piece to another cell of the board, after its validation, done  we use our **move** predicate, that moves the stack of the origin cell to the destination cell and appends to it the stack that was previously there, clearing the origin cell.

+### Game Ending

+The game **ends after both players pass the turn successively**, which we check every game loop, then the **game_over** predicate is called where we display the game over message and check the winner of the game, adding the ammount of green pieces on the stacks controlled by each player, using the highest stack if the game was tied, we display the points and ask if the player wants to play another round.

+### Board Evaluation

+### Bots Moves

+## Conclusion

+## Known Issues

+## RoadMap

+## Bibliography